MATPOWER/mptest/docs/sphinx/source/reference.rst

 ---------------

-Use these functions to test for availability and version information for optional functionality and to check the version of the installed |MPTEST|.
+Use these functions to test for availability and version information for optional functionality and to check the version of the installed MP-Test.

 .. toctree::